 Virginia has no separate agency to handle and enforce consumer complaints.

-Further, in contrast to the CCPA, the VCDPA expressly states that consumers do not have a private right of action to sue companies for alleged violations.
+Further, in contrast to the CCPA, the VCDPA expressly states that consumers do not have a private right of action like the CCPA does to sue companies for alleged violations.
 Instead, they must seek enforcement through the Attorney Generals’ Office.

 How Are Consumers Impacted by the VCDPA?